ciarangriffin93/Hangman-game/TESTING.md

 * User Story: As a user, I want the option to play again after completing or losing a game so that I can continue enjoying the Hangman experience.

-  * Test 1: I would like to Clicking on the "Play Again" button should start a new game session with a new word.
+  * Test 1: I would like to click on the "Play Again" button should start a new game session with a new word.
 ---

 ### CI Python inter